cbstodd/colinstodd-com-jekyll/_posts/tech/2019-10-24-fix-macos-catalina-fonts-after-upgrade.md

   </div>
 </div>

-You'll most likely have more apps than just VSCode, and you'll probably notice that some look fine and other's do NOT!
 To upgrade your apps individually you can locate their preference files by going to `Finder` and selecting `Go` or by pressing `shift` + `command` + `G` and searching `~/Library/Preferences`.
 You can then scroll through to locate the app and adjust it's font smoothing level.
-As you can see in the images above, I've highlighted the VSCode files that are being updated in this tutorial; and as previously mentioned you can adjust the smoothness via the trailing number of `0` - `3` zero meaning font smoothness is off and three applying the most font smoothing...
+As you can see in the images above, I've highlighted the VSCode files that are updated below.
 VSCode is built with <a href="https://www.electronjs.org/" target="_blank" rel="noopener" title="Electron JS">Electron</a> and I've found that those apps don't need font smoothing on my monitor so I set mine to `0`.

 ```bash
 defaults write com.microsoft.VSCode CGFontRenderingFontSmoothingDisabled 0